Bigger and better: development trends of modern MLRS

 In October 2018, the state-owned enterprise Ukroboronprom announced that it had developed the new 122-mm MLRS BM-21UM Berest, which will replace the Soviet-made 122-mm MLRS BM-21 Grad currently in service with the Ukrainian army.

-The new MLRS mounted on the chassis of the KrAZ 4x4 off-road truck is characterized by greater firepower, increased accuracy, improved mobility, as well as new digital control and guidance systems, which reduced the preparation time for firing.
-It is capable of launching 50 missiles and can obtain accurate enemy positions in real time from the drone, counter-battery radar and other reconnaissance and surveillance systems tied to it in the network.
+The new MLRS, mounted on the chassis of a KrAZ 4x4 off-road truck, is distinguished by greater firepower, increased accuracy, improved mobility, as well as new digital control and guidance systems, which made it possible to reduce the preparation time for firing.
+It is capable of firing 50 missiles and can receive real-time accurate enemy positions from its networked drone, counter-battery radar and other reconnaissance and surveillance systems.

 Like the FMTV 6x6 chassis. on which the HIMARS MLRS is based, this platform has wide wheels and a tire pressure regulation system for cross-country driving.
 On a machine capable of speeds exceeding 90 km / h, two fuel tanks of 165 liters are placed, allowing you to have a power reserve of up to 600 km.